top of page

 The therapeutic order informs how naturopathic doctors progress through care.
 However, inherent to naturopathic medicine, each individual client and their health is unique, and their care may be non-linear.
-This may require your naturopathic doctor to start somewhere on the therapeutic order other than number one or even two.
-Regardless, even if your naturopathic doctor STARTS with recommendations further along the therapeutic order, they will often incorporate or plan for recommendations that are lower on the therapeutic order like establishing the foundations for optimal health and removing obstacles.
+This may require your naturopathic provider to start somewhere on the therapeutic order other than number one or even two.
+Regardless, even if your naturopathic provider STARTS with recommendations further along the therapeutic order, they will often incorporate or plan for recommendations that are lower on the therapeutic order like establishing the foundations for optimal health and removing obstacles.

 Why should I see a naturopathic doctor?